regiellis/ecko-cli/README.md

 > [Huggingface Repo](https://huggingface.co/SmilingWolf/wd-eva02-large-tagger-v3/tree/main)

 > [!IMPORTANT]
+> This tools has the option to now use the JoyCap model for captioning images.
+You will need to have huggingface hub
+> installed to download the model and the tokenizer.
+Also JoyCap is a large model and will require a GPU to run with
+> a healthy amount of memory.

+> [!IMPORTANT]
 > This tool makes use of the `flash-attention` library, which has known to be problematic to install based on PyTorch > and CUDA versions.
 You may
 > need to install the dependencies manually if you encounter issues.
 The way to install flash-attention is to clone >  the repo and install the package with pip.
 This is the recommended way to install the package.
 You can also
 > install the package with pip, but you will need to clone the repo first